mmehr1988/psychic-rotary-phone/README.md

 3. NAV Link: When testing out the code in the browser, I noticed the "Search Engine Optimization" nav link was not working - "id" was missing in the div which housed the code content.

-4. Flexbox For Building Navigation Bar: Looking class assignment, I was able to put together the process of building a versatile header through use of Flexbox.
+4. Flexbox For Building Navigation Bar: I noticed the nav header would continously break onto a new line.
+To prevent this issue, I was able to put together the process of building a versatile header through use of Flexbox.
+All thanks to our bootcamp.

 ## HERO IMG